 My Italian photography holiday course sessions will be tuned to developing your creative eye.
 How to make the ordinary extraordinary and occasionally even the ugly, beautiful.
 How to develop an understanding of light, when to use hard light and when soft light.
 As well as using natural or artificial, and how to find dramatic light even on a dull day.
 And once you have your shots, how to export your photos to your laptop and ‘cloud’.
 An early evening session will be for fine tuning the images within ‘Adobe Lightroom’.
 We will also discuss how to organise, file and share your photos.

 A typical day will be to rise and be on location for the ‘Golden hour’ and back for late breakfast.
 The early evening session, from around 6pm to 7pm, will be a feedback session on the morning’s photography.
-Each photographer should have a camera/phone camera and preferably a laptop, with ‘Lightroom’ installed.
-This is available through ‘Adobe‘ with a one week free trial.
+Each photographer should have a camera/phone camera and preferably a laptop or tablet, with ‘Lightroom’ installed.
+This is available through ‘Adobe‘ with a one week’s free trial.
 You will get to know beginner basics such as composition, depth of field, lens selection and exposure tips.
 And you should find time between the two sessions each day, to explore and ‘site-see’ or just ‘siesta’.
 I will of course be on hand throughout your Italian photography holiday, if you want more intensive photographic tuition.
 Roland Blunk

 Campania Country House